 What specific examples of use are there?

 In building automation, the digital twin enables lighting, heating and air conditioning to be adapted to the needs of users.
-By integrating sensors and intelligent algorithms, the digital twin can use real-time data to optimise room conditions and Energy efficiency to improve the quality of construction.
+Through the integration of sensors and intelligent algorithms, the digital twin can use real-time data to optimise room conditions and Energy efficiency to improve the quality of construction.
 In optimised construction management, construction progress and resource utilisation can be monitored in real time.
 The digital twin makes it possible to precisely track the progress of the construction project, forecast material requirements and utilise resources efficiently.

 The digital twin supports the targeted planning of maintenance work by analysing data to determine the optimum time for maintenance measures.
 By analysing historical data and real-time information, the digital twin can predict when devices need to be serviced or replaced in order to minimise downtime and reduce costs.